 - Should be either incorporated into your prices or calculated into the transaction

 Before you go to any show or event, make sure to check out the tax requirements of the state where you’re operating.
 (A comprehensive list of state government websites can be found here.)
-You should also contact the proprietors of the event in order to make sure that you’re compliant with any county tax laws.
+You should also contact the proprietors of the event to make sure that you’re compliant with any county tax laws.

 INCOME TAXES